WayScience/waysciencelab.com/index.md

 # Highlights

 {% capture text %}
-We use biomedical data science, software, and machine learning to enhance biological discovery and to improve the human condition.
-We develop data-driven methods and approaches to understand disease mechanisms, to personalize treatment strategies, and to reduce human suffering.
+We develop computational methods and innovative approaches to find better drugs for pediatric diseases.
-We focus on extracting value from biomedical image data, and are currently building the infrastructure required to establish morphology as a systems biology measurement.

 [See what we've published &nbsp;→](research) {:.center}